CSE-CSUSB/Constitution/constitution.md

 # Advisors

 Advisors will be selected at the discretion of the Board of officers with a two-thirds majority vote.
 Advisors will be re-affirmed automatically on a yearly basis unless the desire to step down has been noted or the Board wishes to include other advisors.
 An Advisor may be removed from position via the Impeachment procedure prescribed for the removal of Board Members.
+At least one advisor must be an ACM Professional Member in good standing.

 # Non-discrimination